trtd56/Riiid/docs/my_solution.md

 |SAKT1|0.772|0.774|
 |SAKT2|0.772|0.773|

+I weighted averaging 3:1:1 this model and I got 0.787 in the public leaderboard.

 I tried iteration ensemble and CV fold ensemble in XGBoost, however, both got the same score as my single model.

 ## Feature